Sex Offender/Child Kidnapper Registry

 • A person with a single conviction for a sex offense is required to register annually for 15 years after the date of unconditional discharge.

-• A person convicted of two or more convictions is required to register annually for life.
+• A person convicted of two or more sex offenses is required to register annually for life.

 • Offenders must continue registering until the department has provided notification of a final registration date and are subject to criminal charges for Failure to Register if they fail to do so.